-Invasive species have been cited as the second largest threat to endangered native species.
+Invasive species have been cited as the second largest threat to endangered native plant species.
 Most noxious species in New Mexico are found on rangelands and wild lands.
-Invasions of noxious species in the range and wild landscape result in decreases in available forage for livestock and wildlife.
-The Noxious Weeds Management Act directs NMDA to develop a noxious weed list for the state, identify methods of control for designated species, and educate the public about noxious weeds.
+These invasions result in decreases in available forage for livestock and wildlife.
+The Noxious Weeds Management Act directs NMDA to develop a noxious weed list for the state.
+It also identifies methods of control for designated species, and educates the public about noxious weeds.
 NMDA coordinates weed management among local, state, and federal land managers as well as private land owners.